TrimAgency/trim-react-starter/docs/ICONS.md

 # Icons

-The React Starter Kit is shipped with a Ueno logo by default for all browsers and sharing images, but you can replace all of them easily.
+The React Starter Kit is shipped with a TRIM logo by default for all browsers and sharing images, but you can replace all of them easily.

 ## Favicons